Bohdan Pawłowicz

 From 1925 to 1929, he regularly contributed to the newspapers Glos Prawdy [Voice of Truth] and Przedświt [Dawn], a PPS publication in London.
 In 1929, he wrote a volume of poems, Morze (The Sea), published by Pionier Inc, Warsaw.
 In 1931, he became the editor of the Wychodźcy [Emigrants] magazine.

-He also wrote many plays, radio scripts and a number of documentaries and until 1938, narrative and adventure novels on nautical and exotic themes, many of which were aimed at young people, in whom he tried to instill his love for the sea and distant landscapes.
+He also wrote many plays, radio scripts and a number of documentaries and until 1938, narrative and adventure novels on nautical and exotic themes, many of which were aimed at young people, in whom he tried to instill his love for the sea and distant lands:

 • Franek na szerokim świecie: przygody na morzu i lądzie [Frank in the Wide World – adventures on land and sea].
 It was originally published by Płomyk [Flame] in 1924 and later in 5 independent publications (1928, 1935, 1938, 1939, Monachium 1946).
 As from 1939 to 1985 by the the National Agency for Publishing, Gdánsk.
 ISBN: 83-03-00776-9.

-• Córka latarnika: opowieści egzotyczne [The Lighthouse keeper’s daughter: exotic tales] a book of short stories (166 pages), published in 1930 by Pionier Inc, Warsaw.
+• Córka latarnika: opowieści egzotyczne [The Lighthouse keeper’s daughter: exotic tales], a book of short stories (166 pages), published in 1930 by Pionier Inc, Warsaw.

 • Chłopiec z pinjorowych lasów [The Boy from the Pine Forests], a 192-page juvenile novel published by Ksiaznica Atlas in Lwów-Warszaw in 1934;